-EVENTS: The World Health Organization (WHO) will commemorate the World Tuberculosis Day 2025 on Sunday March 24rd to urge countries to ramp up progress; Under the theme ''Yes!
-We Can End TB: Commit, Invest, Deliver'' the World Tuberculosis Day 2025 campaign highlights a rallying cry for urgency, and accountability and hope.
+EVENTS: On Monday; March 24th; The World Health Organization (WHO) will commemorate the World Tuberculosis Day 2026 to urge countries to ramp up progress; Under the theme ''Yes!
+We Can End TB!
+Led by countries.
+Powered by people'' the campaign highlights a rallying cry for urgency, and accountability and hope.
 This year is critical, with opportunities to raise visibility and political commitment to end TB.
 On the occasion on World Tuberculosis (TB) Day, March 24th, the World Health Organization (WHO) is calling for an urgent investment of resources to protect and maintain tuberculosis (TB) care and support services for people in need across regions and countries.
 TB remains the world’s deadliest infectious disease, responsible for over 1 million deaths annually bringing devastating impacts on families and communities.
 The Global efforts to combat TB have saved an estimated 79 million lives since 2000.
 However, the drastic and abrupt cuts in global health funding happening now are threatening to reverse these gains.
 Rising drug resistance especially across Europe and the ongoing conflicts across the Middle-East, Africa and Eastern Europe, are further exacerbating the situation for the most vulnerable.
+Register to participate!

 New guidance on TB and lung health: As one of the solutions to combating growing resource constraints, WHO is driving the integration of TB and lung health within primary healthcare as a sustainable solution.
 New technical guidance released by WHO outlines critical actions across the care continuum, focusing on prevention, early detection of TB and comorbidities, optimized management at first contact and improved patient follow-up.
 The guidance also promotes better use of existing health systems, addressing shared risk factors such as overcrowding, tobacco, undernutrition and environmental pollutants.
 By tackling TB determinants alongside communicable and non-communicable diseases, lung conditions, and disabilities through a unified strategy, WHO aims to reinforce the global response and drive lasting improvements in health outcomes.
 On World TB Day, WHO calls on everyone: individuals, communities, societies, donors and governments, to do their part to end TB.
 Without concerted action from all stakeholders, the TB response will be decimated, reversing decades of progress, putting millions of lives at risk and threatening health security.
 TB remains the world’s deadliest infectious disease, responsible for over 1 million deaths annually bringing devastating impacts on families and communities.

-In response to the urgent challenges threatening TB services worldwide, the WHO’s Director-General and Civil Society Task Force on Tuberculosis have issued a decisive statement.
-The joint statement released this week, demands immediate, coordinated efforts from governments, global health leaders, donors, and policymakers to prevent further disruptions.
-The statement outlines five critical priorities:
+The World TB Day is observed annually on March 24 th to raise awareness about TB and efforts to end the global epidemic, marking the day in 1882 when the bacterium causing TB was discovered.
+In response to the urgent challenges threatening TB services worldwide, the WHO’s Director-General and Civil Society Task Force on Tuberculosis have issued a decisive statement to demand immediate, coordinated efforts from governments, global health leaders, donors, and policymakers to prevent further disruptions.

 Addressing TB service disruptions urgently, ensuring responses match the crisis's scale;